ovh/cerberus-core/README.md

 ## API ##

 Once everything is running, you can start using the API.
-By default, it's listening to the port 8080.
+By default, it's listening on port 8080.
 Full endpoints description are available in documentation

-**Be careful, this is not a RESTFul API.** The main goal of this API is to interface DB with `ovh/cerberus-ux` project.
+**Be careful, this is not a RESTFul API.** The main goal of this API is to interface DB with [https://github.com/ovh/cerberus-ux](https://github.com/ovh/cerberus-ux) project.

 ## Documentation ##